szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 ### Architecture

-All data in REST is referenced with a URI.
-All resources are comprised of unique identifiers.
+All data in REST is referenced with a URI and all resources are comprised of unique indentifiers.
+This allows external clients to connect to a particular resource in a web service.
+The URI contains the location of the service, and also the data the service requires.

-It follows a client-server architecture, and the application state is driven by the client updating the resources.
-It updates resources across the network by using links provided by the server.
+It follows a client-server architecture meaning that there is no middleware required to mediate the communications.
+The client uses the URI endpoint to communicate directly with the server.
+Because of this model, the application state is driven by the client.

-Most designs for systems using the REST approach can fit into the CRUD model, where you map those operations to the functional operations of the system.
+Designs for systems using the REST approach will need to fit into the CRUD model.
+This means that the operations that the service performs has to call within the GET, PUT, POST, DELETE commands.

 **resources** can be anything, a SQL query, text file, a program, something that you wish to perform an operation on.
 Each resource can be represented in different ways to the user/service.
 This is often required as different clients or services can reference the same resource and may require them to be interpreted differently.